TrainWeb.org Facebook Page

 Train chasers and bicyclists were here to see our train cross the Napa River.

-The train took the big curve at Schellville.
+Rounding the large curve at Schellville.

 We crossed Railroad Slough.